How To Remove Freshly Applied Wax From Your Car? (Answered)

 Step 3: Wipe The Car With Rubbing Alcohol Mix

 After quickly polishing your vehicle, you should also wipe the car with rubbing alcohol and water.
-If by any chance is some wax still left on the paint, rubbing alcohol mixed with water will remove it.
+If by any chance there is some wax still left on the paint, rubbing alcohol mixed with water will remove it.

 Also, whenever you’re polishing a car, you should wipe it with rubbing alcohol and water mix.
 That mix will remove all the polishing oils left on the vehicle, so you can safely apply a new form of paint protection, whether it’s wax, sealant, or ceramic coating.

-- Find a plastic spray bottle
+- Find a plastic spray bottle.

-- Mix rubbing alcohol and water in a 50:50 ratio
+- Mix rubbing alcohol and water in a 50:50 ratio.

-- Spray it on the car (do one panel at a time)
+- Spray it on the car (do one panel at a time).

-- Let it sit on the panel for one minute
+- Let it sit on the panel for one minute.

-- Wipe it off with a clean microfiber towel
+- Wipe it off with a clean microfiber towel.

 After you wipe the whole car, you’re finished with removing wax from your vehicle.